AvaIre/docs/heroku-guide.md

 > {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.
 You will also need a credit card to use Heroku Scheduler to auto update AvaIre.

 Once deployment is successful, you need to create a [personal access token](https://github.com/settings/tokens) with public_repo permissions so Heroku can automatically update your repo.
 Once you create your personal access token, copy it to the GITHUB_SECRET_TOKEN variable in your Heroku app settings.

+When that's done, copy part of the link to your main repo after `https://github.com/` (e.g `chaNcharge/avaire`) and paste it to the GITHUB_REPO environment variable in your Heroku app settings.

 Install the Heroku Scheduler add-on to your Heroku app.
 You can do this with “heroku addons:create scheduler:standard” or with web interface on [heroku](https://elements.heroku.com/addons/scheduler).